William Stewart of Houston: Diplomat and Lieutenant of the Isles

 Twice he went on missions to the Netherlands and States General, seeking confirmation of the Treaty of Binche or Bins.
 In 1594 he was knighted and was granted lands at Houston in West Lothian.
 His fee for the lands was used to pay the expenses of ambassadors at the baptism of Prince Henry.

+In 1594, he spoke to Thomas Bodley at The Hague.
+Bodley conferred with a Colonel Murray, and heard that Stewart's diplomatic mission included discussing a plan for the Earl of Orkney to marry Emilia, a sister of Duke Maurice.
 John Wemyss of Logie heard in September 1595 that he had been in Mecklenburg and Braunschweig, where Christian IV of Denmark had travelled to meet his future wife, Anne Catherine of Brandenburg.

 James VI made him Lieutenant of the Isles in 1596, instead of a Gaelic noble from the Western Isles.
 This caused some resentment, and the Earl of Argyll refused to meet with him and claimed to be unwell.

 William Stewart was sent on an embassy to Denmark in May 1598, escorting Ulrik, Duke of Holstein who had been travelling in England and Scotland, and returned in July.
 Michael Balfour accompanied them.